How To Romanticize Your Life In 44 Ways

 43. Lay down and just look at the beauty of the stars on a clear night

 44. Take a chance on finding love – even if that means the possibility of rejection

 So, there we have it – how to romanticize your life in 44 ways.
-I’d love to know if this is something you’re going to be more conscious off and whether there’s anything on this list you will try and incorporate into your life?
+I’d love to know if this is something you’re going to be more conscious off, whether you’ve stumbled on this post because you’re searching how to romanticize your life as a student, or whether you’re close to 40s and above like me.
+Do pop over to Instagram and let me know if there’s anything on this list you will try and incorporate into your life?